-These original 13 standard fire behavior fuel models serve as input to Rothermel's mathematical surface fire behavior and spread model.
-The 13 Anderson Fire Behavior Fuel Model (FBFM13) layer represents distinct distributions of fuel loading found among surface fuel components (live and dead), size classes, and fuel types.
+These original 13 standard fire behavior fuel models serve as input to Rothermel's surface fire behavior and spread model.
+LANDFIRE's (LF) 13 Anderson Fire Behavior Fuel Model (FBFM13) represents distinct distributions of fuel loading found among surface fuel components (live and dead), size classes, and fuel types.
 The fuel models are described by the most common fire-carrying fuel type (grass, brush, timber litter, or slash), loading and surface area-to-volume ratio by size class and component, fuelbed depth, and moisture of extinction.

-The FBFM13 layer can serve as input to wildland fire prediction models.
+The FBFM13 product can serve as input to wildland fire prediction models.